-- 1 Go outdoors to an open area.

-- 2 Turn on both devices (page 2).

-- 3 Select the power key on the handheld device.
+- 1 Go outdoors to an open area. - 2 Turn on both devices (Turning On the Devices). - 3 Select the power key on the handheld device.

-- shows the GPS signal strength.
+shows the GPS signal strength.

 When the collar has acquired satellite signals, the status LED flashes a double-blink or triple-blink in green.